Aspects of Hecke Symmetry: Anomalies, Curves, and Chazy Equations: Hyperelliptic curves, anomaly equations, and boundary conditions

-To summarize briefly, all the Eisenstein series depend on a single complex structure modulus $\tau$.
-For H$ (3) $, this parameter coincides with the modular parameter of the underlying torus.
-Indeed, our earlier discussion of Gauss-Manin connections treated the $ t_k $ as independent parameters, and in this case it is useful to keep in mind that the Eisenstein series are not independent in the same sense.
-This was implicit in our definition of the Ramanujan vector field in \eqref{Rdefn}.
-The appealing feature of \eqref{eq:RamanujanEisenstein} is that in this presentation, the coefficients of the $E_{2k}$-derivatives are precisely the terms that appear in the Ramanujan identities.
-For this reason, and despite the abuse of terminology, we will occasionally refer to the ``vectors'' $ \p_{E_{2k}} $ as being components of the Ramanujan vector field.

-\paragraph{Shifted Curves} Let us quickly review the manner in which this computation is performed, albeit in a shifted form of the curve.
+with $ \mathcal{A}_{\rm R}$ determined by explicit calculation.
+Let us quickly review the manner in which this computation was performed, albeit in a shifted form of the curve.
 The coefficient of the quadratic term in the elliptic curve can be set to zero through a shift of the form

-Then, the curve (in terms of the Eisenstein series) takes its Weierstrass normal form
+Then, the curve \eqref{eq:H3Curve} in terms of the Eisenstein series takes its Weierstrass normal form

-The coefficients of the polynomial $ \widetilde{p} $ are precisely the automorphic forms $ \widetilde{A}_k $ that we encountered in \eqref{eq:ShiftedCurve}.
-Our goal will be to determine the action of the Ramanujan vector fields on the period integrals; this computation is built out of atomic constituents that have the general form
+The coefficients of the polynomial $ \widetilde{p}_3 $ are precisely the automorphic forms $ \widetilde{A}_k^{(3)} $ that we encountered in \eqref{eq:ShiftedCurve}.
+Our goal will be to determine the action of the Ramanujan vector fields on the period integrals; this computation is built out of constituents that have the general form